startreedata/thirdeye/scripts/README.md

 # Scripts

-This directory holds utility scripts that aid in the dev/testing of ThirdEye
+This directory holds utility scripts that aid in the dev/testing of ThirdEye.

+Note: Please use bash instead of sh.
+The scripts may contain bash functions.

 ## Launching a Pinot Cluster